 The desk review is an assessment of the fiscal components of a grant project funded through a BSCC RFA or RFP process.
-Fiscal desk reviews are completed by program and fiscal analytical staff.
-Upon completion of a fiscal desk review the grantee will be provided with an email or letter informing them of the outcome.
+Fiscal desk reviews are completed by CPGP Program Analysts.
+Upon completion of a fiscal desk review the Grantee will be provided with an email or letter informing them of the outcome.
 In the event a fiscal desk review identifies a concern the Field Representative and Manager will be informed and will provide direction for resolution.
 The record of each outcome will be filed in the grant project file.